 Want to learn how to trade forex, but not sure how to start?
 In this article, we cover the basics of what you need to know to get started trading in the forex (FX) market.
 From analysing the forex market and reading FX quotes, to a step-by-step guide on how to start trading in the forex market.
 We will cover all this and more, to get you started on your forex trading journey.

-To understand how to trade forex it helps to understand the background of the market.
+In order to understand how to trade forex using derivative products such as spread bets and CFDs, it helps to understand the background of the market.
 The forex market is the largest and most liquid market.
 A large proportion of the forex market’s activity is dominated by currency exchanges between large international banks.
 However, a small minority of the market’s activity is utilised by forex traders who attempt to take advantage of the price fluctuations that exist between currencies, with the hope of making a profit.
 Forex currencies are traded like any other asset class such as commodities, equities, indices and cryptocurrencies.

 When learning how to trade forex, it is essential to understand how to analyse of the forex market, whether from a technical or fundamental viewpoint.

-There are two types of analysis traders’ use when analysing the forex market: technical analysis and fundamental analysis.
-Technical analysis is the study of past prices and patterns to determine future prices movements.
-Whereas fundamental analysis is the study of the factors that drive valuation such as economic and political trends.
+There are two types of analysis that traders may use when analysing the forex market: technical analysis and fundamental analysis.
+Technical analysis is the study of past prices and patterns to determine future price movements, whereas fundamental analysis is the study of the factors that drive valuation such as economic and political trends.

 Both fundamental and technical analysis should be understood when learning to trade forex.
 Both of these disciplines, in addition to a trading plan, are key to learning how to trade on the foreign exchange market.